leoafarias/palm_api_dart/README.md

 # PaLM API Client

+## Archived: Google now has an official SDK for Gemnini.

 A Dart client for interacting with the PaLM API, allowing developers to build generative AI applications.

 ## About PaLM